OfficeDev/office-js-docs-pr/docs/reference/manifest/type.md

 ---
 title: Type element in the manifest file
-description: ''
-ms.date: 05/03/2019
+description: 'The Type element specifies if the equivalent add-in is a COM add-in or an XLL.' ms.date: 03/16/2020
 localization_priority: Normal
 ---

 # Type element

-Specifies if the equivalent add-in is a COM addin or an XLL.
+Specifies if the equivalent add-in is a COM add-in or an XLL.

 **Add-in type:** Task pane, Custom function